SRIVASTAVAABHISHEKGAURAV/Az-IoT-Ramp-Up/README.md

        1.3 Add Device using Provisioning Service.
 2. Sending and receving messages from device to cloud.
 3. Sending and receving messages from cloud to device.
-4. Device Agent that listen to Azure IoT Hub
+4. Device Agent that listen to Azure IoT Hub.